QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints.md

       namespace: '{{ .inputs.namespace }}'
 ```
 :::tip __Note__:
-* Launching concurrent sandboxes with Kubernetes grain is not supported for the same namespace.
+* Launching concurrent environments with a Kubernetes grain is not supported for the same namespace.
 * Make sure the Torque execution host has permissions to use those namespaces.
 :::

-## scripts (outputs)
+### scripts (outputs)
 Kubernetes does not natively support outputs.
 Using Torque, you can overcome this and provide outputs from the manifest installation process using scripts.
 In this approach, the script must export environment variables.
 These environment variables can later be declared also as outputs.
 The script is defined in the blueprint and executed after the grain's installation.